laminlabs/lamindb/README.md

 ## Introduction

-LaminDB is a free & open-source Python library allowing you to:
+LaminDB is a free & open-source Python library to:

-- Manage files & datasets while tracking [provenance](https://lamin.ai/docs/guide/data-lineage) across pipelines, notebooks & apps.
+- Manage files & datasets while tracking provenance across pipelines, notebooks & app uploads.
-- Manage biological [registries](https://lamin.ai/docs/biology/registries), [ontologies](https://lamin.ai/docs/bionty/), features & schemas.
+- Manage biological registries, ontologies, features & schemas.
-- Build in data integrity through automated validation and [idempotent](https://lamin.ai/docs/faq/idempotency) & [ACID](https://lamin.ai/docs/faq/acid) operations.
+- Enhance integrity through built-in data validation and [idempotent](https://lamin.ai/docs/faq/idempotency), [ACID](https://lamin.ai/docs/faq/acid) operations.
-- Use one API for metadata & data to [query, search & look-up](https://lamin.ai/docs/guide/select) and save, load & [stream](https://lamin.ai/docs/guide/stream) data.
+- Query, search, look up, save, load and stream with one API.
-- Collaborate across a mesh of LaminDB instances ([share them in a hub](https://lamin.ai/laminlabs)).
+- Collaborate across a mesh of LaminDB instances.

-LaminApp is a data management app built on LaminDB, deployable in your infrastructure.
-Think LaminApp ~ GitHub and LaminDB ~ git.
+LaminApp is a data management app built on LaminDB.
+If LaminDB ~ git, LaminApp ~ GitHub.

 LaminApp, support, code templates & auto-dispatched integration tests for a BioTech data & analytics platform are currently only available on an enterprise plan.
+LaminApp is available for your cloud or AWS infrastructure or hosted by us.

 ## Quickstart